Journal of Medicinal and Aromatic Plant Sciences

 References

-Abdullaev, F. I., and Espinosa-Aguirre, J. J. (2004).
+Abdullaev, F. I., & Espinosa-Aguirre, J. J. (2004).
 Biomedical properties of saffron and its potential use in cancer therapy and chemoprevention trials.
-Cancer Detection and prevention, 28(6), 426-432.
+Cancer Detection and prevention28(6), 426-432.

-Ahmad, M., Sagar, V., Shah, M. U. D., Padder, B. A., Ahanger, F. A., Sofi, T. A., ... and Khan, M. A. (2012, October).
+Ahmad, M., Sagar, V., Shah, M. U. D., Padder, B. A., Ahanger, F. A., Sofi, T. A., ... & Khan, M. A. (2012, October).
 Management of corm rot of saffron (Crocus sativus L.) in Kashmir, India.
-In IV International Symposium on Saffron Biology and Technology 1200 (pp. ١١١-١١٤).
+In IV International Symposium on Saffron Biology and Technology (Vol. 1200, pp. 111–114).

-Ahmad, T., Bashir, A., Farooq, S., and Riyaz‐Ul‐Hassan, S. (2022).
-Burkholderia gladioli E39CS3, an endophyte of Crocus sativus Linn., induces host resistance against corm‐rot caused by Fusarium oxysporumJournal of Applied Microbiology, 132(1), 495-508.
+Ahmad, T., Bashir, A., Farooq, S., & Riyaz‐Ul‐Hassan, S. (2022).
+Burkholderia gladioli E39CS3, an endophyte of Crocus sativus Linn., induces host resistance against corm‐rot caused by Fusarium oxysporumJournal of Applied Microbiology132(1), 495–508.

-Bhagat, N., and Vakhlu, J. (2024).
+Bhagat, N., & Vakhlu, J. (2024).
 Effects of biocontrol Bacillus sp. strain D5 on the pathogenic Fusarium oxysporum R1 at the microscopic and molecular level in Crocus sativus L.(saffron) corm.
 FEMS microbes, 5, xtad025.

-Caballero-Ortega, H., Pereda-Miranda, R., and Abdullaev, F. I. (2007).
+Caballero-Ortega, H., Pereda-Miranda, R., & Abdullaev, F. I. (2007).
 HPLC quantification of major active components from 11 different saffron (Crocus sativus L.) sources.
-Food Chemistry, 100(3), 1126-1131.
+Food Chemistry100(3), 1126–1131.

-Cardone, L., Castronuovo, D., Perniola, M., Cicco, N., and Candido, V. (2020).
+Cardone, L., Castronuovo, D., Perniola, M., Cicco, N., & Candido, V. (2020).
 Saffron (Crocus sativus L.), the king of spices: An overview.
 Scientia Horticulturae, 272, 109560.

-Christodoulou, E., Kadoglou, N. P., Kostomitsopoulos, N., and Valsami, G. (2015).
+Christodoulou, E., Kadoglou, N. P., Kostomitsopoulos, N., & Valsami, G. (2015).
 Saffron: a natural product with potential pharmaceutical applications.
-Journal of Pharmacy and Pharmacology, 67(12), 1634-1649.
+Journal of Pharmacy and Pharmacology, 67(12), 1634–1649.

-Del Gallo, M., Farda, B., Djebaili, R., Sabbi, E., Ercole, C., Pace, L., and Pellegrini, M. (2023, May).
+Del Gallo, M., Farda, B., Djebaili, R., Sabbi, E., Ercole, C., Pace, L., & Pellegrini, M. (2023, May).
 Microbial communities investigation and biocontrol activity in saffron cultures.
-In EGU General Assembly Conference Abstracts (pp. EGU-١٦٤٣٣).
+In EGU General Assembly Conference Abstracts (pp. EGU–16433).

 Dhar, A. K. (2000).
 Saffron: biology, utilization, agriculture, production and quality.
 Science Publishers, Inc.